canonical/rockcraft/docs/tutorial/django.rst

 .. note::
-    For this tutorial, we'll use the ``name`` ``django-hello-world`` and assume we are running on an ``amd64`` platform.
+    For this tutorial, we'll use the ``name`` ``django-hello-world`` and assume we're running on the ``amd64`` platform.
 Check the architecture of the system using ``dpkg --print-architecture``.

     The ``name``, ``version`` and ``platform`` all influence the name of the